doug-letough/vindinium-curses_ui/README.md

  - ai.py -------------- The random A.I.
 This is where to put your A.I code
  - README.md ---------- This file
  - LICENCE.txt -------- A copy of the W.T.F.P.L
- - curses_ui_bot.png -- A screenshoot of the running U.I
+ - curses_ui_bot.png -- A screenshot of the running U.I

 3 - How to make it work :
 -------------------------

-	The bot.py file contains the code of your bot.
+	The ai.py file contains the code of your bot.
-	It's merely the only file you'll need to play with.
+	With the bot.py file, it's merely the only file you'll need to play with.

+	Many comments are dissiminated within the source code.
+	They shall help you to understand how to plug your A.I to the U.I.

 	In order to make it work, you need to : a - If you don't want the curses UI to be displayed, set the